Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Effective May 8, 2020, salons and barber shops may operate provided they can ensure at least 6 feet social distancing between operating work stations and service of one customer at a time per stylist.
 Because of the proximity between individuals in these facilities, stringent compliance with these protocols is strongly recommended: https://gov.texas.gov/uploads/files/organization/opentexas/OpenTexas-Checklist-Barber-Shops.pdf

-Effective May 18, 2020 gyms and exercise facilities and classes may operate up to 25% of the total listed occupancy of the gym or exercise facility.
+Gyms and exercise facilities and classes may operate up to 50% of the total listed occupancy of the gym or exercise facility.
 Locker rooms and shower facilities must remain closed, but restrooms may be open.
 Employees and contractors of the gym or exercise facility are not counted towards the 25% occupancy limitation.
 Full safety checklist: https://gov.texas.gov/uploads/files/organization/opentexas/OpenTexas-Checklist-Gyms-Exercise-Facilities.pdf

 Please contact the COVID-19 Business Hotline at (512) 393-5930.

-All City facilities that are currently closed, including the public library, parks and playscapes, will remain closed at this time and opening will be evaluated in coordination with the results of the additional state testing and the Governor’s actions to move to Phase 2 in reopening Texas.
+All City facilities that are currently closed, including the public library, parks and playscapes, will remain closed at this time and opening will be evaluated in coordination with the results of the additional state testing.

-River and city parks are still closed at this time.
-However, greenspaces and nature trails are open to the public.
+River parks, greenspaces and nature trails are open to the public but caution is still advised.
+In addition, the Dog Park is now open.
 For a listing of open and closed parks and greenspaces, visit www.sanmarcostx.gov/covid19parksinfo

 The Families First Coronavirus Response Act (FFCRA or Act) requires certain employers to provide their employees with paid sick leave and expanded family and medical leave for specified reasons related to COVID-19.
 For more information, contact 1-866-487-9243.